mac-theobio/QMEE/README.md

 * syncup: I now use this when I start to work.
 It's supposed to merge work (including rendered products) without doing rendering unnecessarily.
 Do this _instead_ of pull.
 	* If you've pulled already, it should be OK to `make dateup` instead
 * update_all: remake the site
-* pushup: remake the site; push the main directory and all of the active subdirectories (sometimes with separate commits)
+* push_all: remake the site; push the main directory and all of the active subdirectories (sometimes with separate commits)
 * local_site: remake the site and open a local-file-based version
 * old_site: open a local-file-based version of the 2019 site from the gh-pages directory
 * NOTE that rules which commit will open an editor for you (set variable MSEDITOR to control editor identity)